-- You see a hole or crack in the tubing of your PICC.
+- You see a tear in the tubing of your child's PICC.

 - You see fluid leaking from the insertion site.

-How to change your child's bandage and clean his or her skin:
+How to prepare to change the bandage and clean your child's skin:

 - Wash your hands with soap and water or use an alcohol-based hand rub.